 - The Watertown Area Community Foundation provides grants to support programs and projects in the Watertown area (South Dakota), with a focus on start-up costs for new programs, equipment purchases, one-time projects, and capital improvements.
 Eligible applicants include local nonprofit organizations, schools, and community groups working to address community needs and support local development.
 Applications are accepted year-round.

-- Communities Lead Communities Thrive offers a free grant search tool to find Colorado State Agency funding opportunities
+- Communities Lead Communities Thrive offers a free grant search tool to find Colorado State Agency funding opportunities.

 EPN’s technical assistance point of contact for Region 10 is Melanie Michaud.